dseguy/clearPHP/rules/README.md

 ## Security

-The following rules help strengthen the security of your application.
+The following rules help strengthening the security of your application.

  * [always-prepare-statement] (always-prepare-statement.md) -
  * [know-your-variables] (know-your-variables.md) -